terrestris/superset/superset-frontend/plugins/plugin-chart-cartodiagram/README.md

 ### Geometry Column

 The plugin requires the selection of a geometry column for a dataset.
-This is expected to be a GeoJSON-Point-Geometry string.
-Other formats will be supported in the future.
+This is expected to be a GeoJSON-Point-Geometry string in WGS 84/Pseudo-Mercator (EPSG:3857).
+Other formats and projections will be supported in the future.